anushakmt/Speech-Synthesis/README.md

 # Speech-Synthesis
-The development of a Konkani TTS system (also includes building of a bilingual system Konkani+English)
+The development of a Konkani TTS system (also includes building of a bilingual system Konkani+English):
+The synthesized wave files are uploaded here.